-This type of Occasional consent will last for one trading day for a particular pitch in Wolverhampton.
-No more than 30 consents will be issued per pitch per trader per financial year.
+This type of consent will last for one trading day, for a particular pitch in Wolverhampton and permits trading 08:00 hours until 18:00 hours.
+No more than 30 consents will be issued per pitch, per trader, per financial year.